KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * maxOf

-    * Returns the largest value among all values produced by [selector](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/max-of.html#kotlin.collections$maxOf(kotlin.Array((kotlin.collections.maxOf.T)),%20kotlin.Function1((kotlin.collections.maxOf.T,%20kotlin.collections.maxOf.R)))/selector) function applied to each element in the array.
+    * Returns the largest value among all values produced by selector function applied to each element in the array.

 * maxOfOrNull